yogesh080/Basic/README.md

 	(4) Abstraction :
 			Means Displaying what is necessary and hiding the unnecessary things to outside .
-Hiding can be achieved by using "private" access modifier.
+Hiding can be achieved by using "private","public" etc access 			modifier.
+			Hiding implementation details from user
+			Ex- Console.write();
 				i) interfaces : is also a type , contains abstractMethods abstactmethod : which has only defination no any implementation